smitdalt/machine-learning/README.md

 [Supervised Learning - Logistic Regression](notebooks/Supervised%20Learning%20-%20Logistic%20Regression.ipynb)  *Submission required*
 [Generalized Linear Models](notebooks/Generalized%20Linear%20Models%20and%20Regularization.ipynb)

 Outcomes addressed in week 3:
+- Understand the concepts of learning theory, i.e., what is learnable, bias, variance, overfitting.
 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
-- Understand the application of learned models to problems in classification, prediction, clustering, time-series, computer vision, and NLP.
+- The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.

 ---

-#### Week 10:  Deep Learning for NLP

-#### Lab Notebooks:

 #### Week 4: Probabilistic Models